Youngin9210/horiSEOn/README.md

 ## Description

-The semantics and accessibility of a webpage are very important for those of us that
+The semantics and accessibility of a webpage are very important for those that need to use a screen reader to use a webpage.
+The behind the scenes work of this assignment really help to understand how the accessibility and semantic structure of a site works.

+Check it out here https://youngin9210.github.io/horiSEOn/

 ## Changes made to improve accessibility: